Counseling Degrees & Licenses in Arkansas

 Arkansas State University is the flagship public campus and the second-largest university in Arkansas.
 The university was founded in 1909.

-The Psychology and Counseling department offers a Specialist in Education (EdS) degree, which leads to state licensure in counseling, school psychology, and psychology.
+The psychology and counseling department offers a specialist in education (EdS) degree, which leads to state licensure in counseling, school psychology, and psychology.
 Three tracks are available: school psychology, clinical and mental health counseling, and a flexible option, which is based on that student’s career goals and experience.

 The school psychology emphasis prepares students for careers as school psychologists.
 These professionals work with parents, teachers, students, educators, and others to best meet the educational and mental health needs of children.
 Students who complete the clinical mental health counseling specialization are eligible to become licensed as School Psychology Specialists with the Arkansas Department of Education (or Licensed School Psychologists in other states).
-Students who complete the program are eligible to take the National Counselor Examination (NCE) offered by the National Board for Certified Counselors (NBCC) in order to qualify for both National Certified Counselor (NCC) and Arkansas Licensed Associate Counselor (LAC) status.
+Students who complete the program are eligible to take the National Counselor Examination (NCE) offered by the National Board for Certified Counselors (NBCC) to qualify for both National Certified Counselor (NCC) and Arkansas Licensed Associate Counselor (LAC) status.

 • Location: Jonesboro, Arkansas